laravel/docs/horizon.md

 <a name="introduction"></a>
 ## Introduction

-Horizon provides a beautiful dashboard and code-driven configuration for your Laravel powered Redis queues.
+Laravel Horizon provides a beautiful dashboard and code-driven configuration for your Laravel powered [Redis queues](/docs/{{version}}/queues).
 Horizon allows you to easily monitor key metrics of your queue system such as job throughput, runtime, and job failures.

-All of your worker configuration is stored in a single, simple configuration file, allowing your configuration to stay in source control where your entire team can collaborate.
+When using Horizon, all of your queue worker configuration is stored in a single, simple configuration file.
+By defining your application's worker configuration in a version controlled file, you may easily scale or modify your application's queue workers when deploying your application.

 <img src="https://laravel.com/img/docs/horizon-example.png">

 <a name="installation"></a>
 ## Installation

-> {note} You should ensure that your queue connection is set to `redis` in your `queue` configuration file.
+> {note} Laravel Horizon requires that you use [Redis](https://redis.io) to power your queue.
+Therefore, you should ensure that your queue connection is set to `redis` in your application's `config/queue.php` configuration file.

-You may use Composer to install Horizon into your Laravel project:
+You may install Horizon into your project using the Composer package manager:

     composer require laravel/horizon